Best Grow Bags For Vegetables in 2023

 You can overwater a plant in any container.
 However, the fabric grow bags are difficult to overwater.
 In fact, you’ll more likely have trouble keeping the plants watered enough with fabric grow bags since they dry out very quickly in the heat of summer.

 How many years do grow bags last?
-How many times can you use a grow bag?

 We have some fabric grow bags more than 5 years old that work as good as the day we purchased them.
 The plastic grow bags we purchased two years ago are still holding up strong as well.